Winter - a season that brings its own, very specific set of demands (and delights!) into our working lives.

 Our outgoings tend to increase over winter.
 Heating, socialising, presents, and large gaps between pay days can all contribute to a possible financial strain.

 The money / mental health connection is undeniable, with financial worries being a significant contributor to poor mental health.
 That’s why we want to help you feel more in control of your salary by re-framing how you think about money.

-We've partnered with financial coach, Emma Waller, and The Money Charity, to develop a range of workshops on Financial Wellbeing.
+We've partnered with financial coaches, Emma Waller, Justine Piercy, Lynsey Skies Davis, and The Money Charity, to develop a range of workshops on Financial Wellbeing.
 Sessions that can help you make some small, achievable changes that leave you with a greater sense of security and ease any feelings of stress and anxiety around money this winter.

 Mental Health First Aid gives you the best chance of spotting a colleague in crisis.